KevinKaras/DIY-HUB/README.md

 - Users can leave comments or reviews of the projects they interact with
 - User authentication is completed by hashing passwords using bcrypt js library (csurf protected as well)

+# Challenges While Building
+Working on the backend of the project, began right around the time where I almost completely forgot how to set up routes / gain infomation from the back end.
+This caused me a great panic, but also opened my eyes to what is possible when you have to almost completely relearn an area of information in a set amount of time.
+I couldn't be more greatful for this experiece, my ability of being able to read documentation and discover exactly what I'm searching for with ease came during this episode.

 # Some Front / Back End Code Snippets

 ```function Post() {